deguilardi/uqac-8INF957-performance-optimization/README.md

 ## The scenario

-A system performs the processing of requests from various providers (F).
-Each supplier sends asynchronously and each request is inserted and stored in a transformer (T).
+A system performs the processing of requests from various supplier (F).
+Each supplier sends their requests asynchronously and each request is inserted and stored in a transformer (T).

 The system has a simple operation (performed in a loop)
-* Retrieve a request in Tx
+* Receive a request in Tx;
-* Process Tx
+* Process Tx;
-* Return an Rx
+* Return an response Rx to Tx;
-* Respond to Tx
-* Go to Tx + 1
+* Go to Tx + 1;
 * ...

 The problem is that Tx can only contain a certain amount of requests (buffer) and when the maximum capacity is reached, it rejects new requests.